Your doctor will likely prescribe a topical medication, such as a steroid cream or gel, to clear up the problems. Sometimes steroid shots are used.

 Sores and rashes.
 Some may be coin-shaped (called discoid lupus).
 Or you may develop red, scaly patches or a red, ring-shaped rash, especially where your skin gets sun or other UV light.

 The sores get worse without treatment.
 They usually don't itch or hurt, but they can cause scarring.
-If this happens on your scalp, you may get patches of long-term baldness.
+If this happens on your scalp, you may get patches of permanent baldness.

 They don't cause scarring, but they can darken or lighten the skin where they appear.